shiftingsand/InAccessibility-cwu/README.md

 I also thought the black graph was hard to read in dark mode so I had that change when toggling between light and dark mode.

-I coded this as an iPhone app!!!
+I coded this as an iPhone app in portrait mode.
+The simulator will still let you use landscape even though I didn't select that in Device Orientation.
+[This blog post](https://www.jessesquires.com/blog/2021/11/13/xcode-13-device-orientation-bug/) talks about that.

 ----
 A SwiftUI app that's not very accessible...
 On purpose